costinm/krun/README.md

 # use explicit config for WORKLOAD_NAME when deploying and unique cloudrun service name
 export CLOUDRUN_SERVICE=${WORKLOAD_NAME}

 ````

 ## Installation

 Requirements:
+- For each region, you need a Serverless connector, using the same network as the GKE cluster(s) and VMs.
+CloudRun will
+   use it to communicate with the Pods/VMs.
+- 'gen2' VM required for iptables. 'gen1' works in 'whitebox mode', using HTTP_PROXY.
 - The project should be allowed by policy to use 'allow-unauthenticated'.
 WIP to eliminate this limitation.
-- For each region, you need a Serverless connector, using the same network as the GKE cluster(s) the CloudRun service will
-communicate with.
-- 'gen2' VM required for iptables. 'gen1' works in 'whitebox mode', using HTTP_PROXY.

-You need to have gcloud and kubectl, and credentials for the cluster.
+You need to have gcloud and kubectl, and admin permissions for the project and cluster.

+After installation, new services can be configured for namespaces using only namespace-level permissions in K8S.

 ### Cluster setup (once per cluster)